MicrosoftDocs/azure-aks-docs/articles/aks/mixed-sku-node-pools.md

 #Customer intent: As a cluster operator or developer, I want to learn how to enable my cluster to create node pools with multiple VM types.
 ---

-# Use mixed SKU node pools (preview) in Azure Kubernetes Services (AKS)
+# Use VirtualMachines node pools (preview) in Azure Kubernetes Services
-A node pool is comprised of a set of virtual machines(VM), wherein the virtual machine sizes are designed to provide a range of options.
+A node pool is composed of a set of virtual machines, where the virtual machine sizes are designed to support different types of workloads.
 These VM sizes, referred to as SKUs, are categorized into different families, each optimized for specific purposes.
 Examples of these purposes can include enterprise-grade applications, compute-optimizing, memory-optimizing, etc. To learn more about VM families and their purposes, visit [VM SKUs][vm-SKU].

-When you deploy a workload onto Azure Kubernetes Services (AKS), each node pool typically can only contain one virtual machine (VM) type or SKU.
-Mixed SKU node pools allow you to add multiple [VM SKUs][vm-SKU] to a single node pool.
-Mixed SKU node pool allows you to specify family of VMs and SKUs within the same node pool, removing the need to have one node pool per SKU.
-It also enables you to diversify your compute, making it more resilient to capacity and compute quota bottlenecks.
+When configuring a cluster on Azure Kubernetes Services, a separate node pool is usually required for each virtual machine type or VM SKU used.
+VirtualMachines node pools allow you to add multiple [VM SKUs][vm-SKU] of a similar family to a single node pool.
+With VirtualMachines node pools you can diversify your compute, making it more resilient to capacity and compute quota bottlenecks.

 ## Prerequisites

 - An Azure subscription is required to use this feature.
 To create a free account, click [Free Azure Account](https://azure.microsoft.com/free).
-- The Mixed SKU Node Pool feature is in preview, and only available in API version >= 2023-10-02-preview, or install the az cli extension >= 2.61.0 version.
+- The VirtualMachines Node Pool feature is in preview, and only available in API version >= 2023-10-02-preview, or install the az cli extension >= 2.61.0 version.
 - If using the [Azure CLI][install azure cli], register the `aks-preview` extension or update the version of existing `aks-preview` to minimum version 4.0.0b4.
 - The minimum minor Kubernetes release version required for this feature is release 1.26.